Kosančićev Venac: Reconstruction

 In July 2017 Folić announced the reconstruction of the Karađorđeva street from the Beton-Hala to the Branko's Bridge, along the southern border of Kosančićev Venac.
-The works, projected by Podrecca, should start at the end of 2017 and will include: widening of the sidewalks, planting of the avenue, further reconstruction of the façades, relocation of the tramway closer to the river and placing them on the cobblestones and construction of the parking for the buses which pick up the tourists from the port.
-This design was also criticized by the architects for lacking any culturological idea of connecting major historical and cultural objects and existing functional units.
+The works, projected by Podrecca, would start at the end of 2017 and would include: widening of the sidewalks, planting of the avenue, further reconstruction of the façades, relocation of the tramway closer to the river onto the cobblestones, and construction of parking for the buses which picked up the tourists from the port.
+This design was also criticized by architects for lacking any culturological idea of connecting major historical and cultural objects and existing functional units.

-As the city wasn't able to push the city gallery project due to the problems with the private ownership rights on the land, in October 2018 state government declared the construction of the gallery a "public interest", which allows the expropriation of the parcels.
-The aboveground section of the gallery will be 8 m tall and cover 140 m2.
-It will be located on the future small square, 60 to 24 m, third of which will be covered by trees.
-The square will also be arranged as the scenic viewpoint.
-The gallery will have three levels below the square, two of which will be dug into the hill as it descends down to Savamala and the river.
-The vertical communication will be possible via stairs, elevators and ridable miniature railway.
-In July 2020 it was announced that the construction will start by the end of 2021.
-As the legal problems continued, in September 2021 it was announced that, at best, the construction will start in 2023.
+As the city wasn't able to push the city gallery project due to problems with private ownership rights on the land, in October 2018 state government officials declared the construction of the gallery a "public interest", which allowed the expropriation of the parcels.
+The aboveground section of the gallery would be 8 m tall and cover 140 m2.
+It would be located on the future small square, 60 to 24 m, one-third of which would be covered by trees.
+The square would also be arranged as the scenic viewpoint.
+The gallery would have three levels below the square, two of which would be dug into the hill as it descends down to Savamala and the river.
+Vertical transportation would be possible via stairs, elevators, and ridable miniature railway.
+In July 2020 it was announced that the construction would start by the end of 2021.
+As legal problems continued, in September 2021 it was announced that, at best, the construction would start in 2023.

 Tunnel

 For decades, a 200 m long tunnel have been proposed in the western section of the neighborhood.
-It would actually follow the route of the Pariska Street, between the streets of Gračanička and Uzun Mirkova.
+It would follow the route of the Pariska Street, between the streets of Gračanička and Uzun Mirkova.
 This would allow for the ground level to be transformed into the plateau with a fountain, which would make an extension of the pedestrian zone of Knez Mihailova Street and create a continuous pedestrian zone from the Republic Square and Palace Albania to the Kalemegdan Park, the Belgrade Fortress and the rivers.
 It was envisioned by the first phase of the planned Belgrade Metro, 1973-1982.

-A bit longer version, from the Gračanička Street to monument of Rigas Feraios in the Tadeuša Košćuškog Street, resurfaced in 2012, in conjunction with the project of connecting the Savamala port and the fortress.
-In March 2012 it was announced that the construction will start by the end of the year.
-However, the planners from the 1970s version were against the execution, because they believed that the entire complex can exist only if there are already functioning subway lines, which as of 2018, are still not built.
-This way, the traffic problems won't be solved.
-Due to the price, general halt of the subway construction and constant changes in its routes, the project hasn't materialized yet.
+A longer version from the Gračanička Street to monument of Rigas Feraios in the Tadeuša Košćuškog Street resurfaced in 2012, in conjunction with the project of connecting the Savamala port and the fortress.
+In March 2012 it was announced that the construction would start by the end of the year.
+However, the planners from the 1970s version were against the execution because they believed that the entire complex could exist only if there are already functioning subway lines, which as of 2018, were still not built.
+This way, the traffic problems would not be solved.
+Due to the price, a general halt of the subway construction, and constant changes in its routes, the project hasn't materialized yet.